laravel-enso/documentation/docs/packages/vue-datatable.md

 - the configuration template for each table has been designed to be as light and straightforward as possible without losing out on features
 - thorough validation of the JSON template with developer friendly messages, in order to avoid misconfiguration issues
+- Eloquent query friendly with the possibility to easily display nested models attribute values
 - can be used independently of the Enso ecosystem